Thanks to good roads and a well-integrated transport system, getting around Singapore is generally stress-free.

 Buses

 More than 300 bus services run throughout Singapore, operating from about 5.30am to midnight.
 These routes tend to go further into the residential areas than the MRT lines, and residents often use them to connect to an MRT station.
-Services are provided by one of four bus companies: SBS Transit, SMRT Buses, Tower Transit Singapore or Go-Ahead Singapore.

 Taxis in Singapore

-Taxis are a comfortable and convenient way to get around Singapore and are also relatively cheap.
+Taxis are a comfortable and convenient way to get around Singapore, and are also relatively cheap.
 Most cabs have a light on their roof, with red indicating that the cab is occupied and green meaning it's available.

 Those looking for a ride should head to the closest taxi queue to wait for a cab.
-These are often located near busy areas, such as shopping areas or hawker centres.
+These are typically located near busy areas, such as shopping areas or hawker centres.
 If there isn't a queue, simply stand along the curb and flag the next available cab down by waving at it.
 Another way to book a taxi is to call one of several taxi companies, or book one online.
 It's a good idea to keep a few cab company numbers and websites on hand.

 Ride-hailing services also abound in the city-state.
-Expats can simply download one of several apps – Grab, Gojek, ComfortDelGro and TADA all operate in Singapore – follow the steps, connect a bank card, and order their ride.
+Expats can simply download one of many apps – Grab, Gojek, ComfortDelGro and TADA all operate in Singapore – follow the steps, connect a bank card, and order their ride.

 Cycling in Singapore